 Learn about the Virgin Islands’ ocean life and get up close and personal with the marine animals at Coral World Ocean Park.
 In addition to looking under the sea in the geodesic underwater observatory, you can get within kissing distance on the sea trek, snuba diving, sea lion swim, Nautilus submarine, of several see and touch tanks.
 Coki Beach, one of the best beaches to learn how to snorkel, is next door.
 Rentals are available, and if you bring a dog bone or bread you can literally have yellow-and-black-striped sergeant major fish eating right out of your hands.

 Activity 2: Dive into the Blue in Magens Bay (St. Thomas)

-Without a doubt, Magens Bay is one of the most beautiful beaches in the world.
+Without a doubt, Magens Bay is one of the most beautiful and family-friendly beaches in the world.
 The mile long crescent beach hugs a gentle stretch of sea that’s perfect for young and old alike.
 Magens does charge an entrance fee ($4 for non-residents, kids 12-under free,) but in exchange you get lifeguards, bathrooms, and showers.
 There’s also a snack counter, souvenir shop, and a shop renting kayaks, paddle boards, and lounge chairs.
 On the far end there’s an arboretum, mangrove, coconut grove, and nature trail.
 The Nature Conservancy also opened a hiking trail to Magens Bay from the hill road above, but it can be tricky to spot the entrance.
 If you do drive in, be sure to stop at Famous Delight (long-time residents know it as Udder Delight) for a liqueur-laced milkshakes—perfection after a day in the sun.

 Activity 3: Kayak through a Mangrove on a Virgin Islands Eco Tour (St. Thomas/St. John)